jordgarvi/portuguese-study-deck/README.md

 - Reflexive verbs
 - Prepositions in context
 - Common daily phrases
-- “Week in review” sentence exercises
+- Conversation-focused sentence practice

 ---

-## 🗓️ Weekly Study Logs
+## 🗓️ Study Logs

 Located in: `logs/`

-Each file follows the format:
+This repository originally used **weekly logs** to build consistency and discipline.
+As the system matured, it transitioned to **milestone-based logs** to capture meaningful progress without a fixed time commitment.

+Both formats are kept to show learning evolution over time.

+### Log file formats

-- `YYYY-MM-week-XX.md`
+- `YYYY-MM-week-XX.md` — early weekly study logs

-For example:

-- `2025-07-week-01.md`
-- `2025-07-week-02.md`
+- `YYYY-milestone-<focus>.md` — milestone-based progress logs

+Examples:
 - `2025-07-week-03.md`
-- `2025-07-week-04.md`
-- `2025-08-week-05.md`
+- `2025-milestone-conversation-confidence.md`

+### Log structure

 Each log follows a consistent structure:

 - **Topics Studied**
-  What grammar, vocabulary, or skills I focused on that week (e.g. reflexive verbs, adjectives, prepositions, personality descriptions).
+  Grammar, vocabulary, or skills worked on during that period.

 - **Vocabulary Highlights**
-  A curated list of key words and phrases that came up repeatedly or felt important.
+  Key words and phrases that came up repeatedly or felt important.

 - **Common Mistakes Reviewed**
   Typical errors in: